Building a stronger America

 BP MS 150

-BP is the title sponsor of the BP MS 150 bike ride, the Multiple Sclerosis (MS) Society’s biggest annual fundraising event, which raised more than $700,000 in 2016 alone.
-Since partnering with the MS Society in 2001, BP and Team BP riders have contributed about $17 million to MS research and programs, including more than $800,000 in donations in 2018.
+BP is the title sponsor of the BP MS 150 bike ride, the National Multiple Sclerosis (MS) Society’s largest annual fundraising event.
+Since 2001, BP and Team BP riders have raised or contributed more than $20 million to support MS research and programs, including more than $800,000 in donations in 2018.

 Student Conservation Association

-In 2015, BP announced a $1 million contribution to the Student Conservation Association to support environmental programs — for college students, high schoolers and military veterans — in Illinois and Indiana near Lake Michigan.
+Since 2015, BP has contributed $1.75 million to the Student Conservation Association to support environmental programs for high schoolers and young adults in the Chicagoland and northwest Indiana region.

 Chicago Architecture Biennial

-In 2015, BP served as the presenting sponsor of the inaugural Chicago Architecture Biennial, to which it contributed $2.5 million, and then served as founding sponsor of the second Biennial in 2017 and 2018, to which it contributed $1 million.
+BP served as presenting sponsor of the inaugural Chicago Architecture Biennial in 2015 and 2016, to which it contributed $2.5 million, and then served as founding sponsor of the second Biennial in 2017 and 2018, to which it contributed $1 million.
 Each exhibition featured projects designed by many of the world’s leading architects.

 Houston Livestock Show and Rodeo

-Since 2012, BP has contributed nearly $5 million to the Houston Livestock Show and Rodeo (HLSR), including more than $500,000 to HLSR scholarship programs.
+Since 2013, BP has contributed nearly $5 million to the Houston Livestock Show and Rodeo (HLSR), including around $400,000 for HLSR scholarship programs.

-A longtime supporter of the United Way (UW), BP has raised more than $19 million for local UW organizations over the past five years.
+A strong supporter of the United Way (UW), BP has raised more than $15 million for local UW organizations over the past five years alone.